jimmc414/advanced_vector_embeding_toolkit_and_cookbook/README.md

 ## Hugging Face encoder support (CPU-only)

-`embedding-kit` now ships with a factory that can spin up either the legacy deterministic `dummy-encoder` or a Hugging Face `sentence-transformers` model purely on CPU.
+An Advanced Vector-Embedding Operations Toolkit and Cookbook now ships with a factory that can spin up either the legacy deterministic `dummy-encoder` or a Hugging Face `sentence-transformers` model purely on CPU.
 The CLI keeps backward compatibility—existing configs that only specify `model.name: dummy-encoder` continue to work and still trigger the